yidakee/electrum-dash-server/README-IRC.md

 where you might want to bind to a high port locally but DNAT a different possibly privileged port for inbound connections

-`irc_nick` is a nick name that will be appended to the E_ suffix when composing the IRC nickname to identify your server on #electrum.
+`irc_nick` is a nick name that will be appended to the D_ suffix when composing the IRC nickname to identify your server on #electrum-drk.

 Please note the IRC name field can only contain 50 chars and will be composed of `host` + protocol version number + Port numbers for the various protocols.